slu-soc5050/lecture-02/examples/lecture-02a.md

 We actually aren’t going to load any data for these examples.
-The `mpg` data is automatically loaded into `R`’s memory (but not your enviornment) when we load the `ggplot2` package.
-We can refer to it directly, as we can all data pre-loaded in packages, without ever creating an object in our enviornment.
+The `mpg` data is automatically loaded into `R`’s memory (but not your environment) when we load the `ggplot2` package.
+We can refer to it directly, as we can all data pre-loaded in packages, without ever creating an object in our environment.

 ## Plots